X

 Because alcohol is a degreasing agent, it helps break down the components of many greasy stains, including oil-based paints.

-3. Next, use the cloth or paper towel to dab up the paint stain.
+• Next, use a cloth or paper towel to dab up the paint stain.
 Rinse it with warm water and repeat the process as needed.

 Using Turpentine to Remove Paint from a Carpet